-The importance of accurate surface topography and taking into account these processes is demonstrated in Figure 21 where experiments in the HIRHAM5 regional climate model were carried out with modified topography (Mottram et al., in prep).
+The importance of accurate surface topography and taking into account these processes is demonstrated in figure 24 where experiments in the HIRHAM5 regional climate model were carried out with modified topography (Mottram et al., in prep).

-Figure 21.
-Ice sheet topography experiments illustrating the importance of topography to precipitation compared with a reference (far left) topography (Mottram et al., in prep).
+Figure 26 Ice sheet topography experiments illustrating the importance of topography to precipitation compared with a reference (far left) topography (Mottram et al., in prep).

-In coupled ice-sheet-atmosphere-ocean models the evolution of the ice sheet is determined by the forcings stemming from the atmospheric and oceanic components of the model and no external driving data for the ice sheet is needed over the scenario run.
+Coupled ice-sheet-atmosphere-ocean models the evolution of the ice sheet is determined by the forcings stemming from the atmospheric and oceanic components of the model and no external driving data for the ice sheet is needed over the scenario run.
 However, the quality of the initial representation of the ice sheet in a coupled model system is essential (Price et al., 2017; Aschwanden et al., 2013).
 In this case, the initial state must meet a double set of criteria, one being compliance with observations, the other being thermal equilibrium between the ice sheet and the mean climate of the model system (Adalgeirsdottir et al., 2014).
 Prior to scenario runs, spinup runs need to take place in order to produce ice sheet initial states that contain long-term memory of their past evolution and are self-consistent with respect to the climate forcing, ice temperature, ice thickness and velocity (Goelzer et al, 2013).
 The spinup state as well as the method applied for the spinup itself has been shown to affect the ice sheet model response (Aschwanden et al., 2013, Aðalgeirsdóttir et al., 2014) and high-quality observational data sets validating the final post-spinup ice sheet states that serve as initial states for projection runs are in great demand (Price et al., 2017).

 There is also interest and need for time series that are as long as possible and without gaps.
-In the case of the coupled EC-Earth-PISM system, an upgraded system with a T255/L91 resolution for the atmospheric part and 5 km resolution for the ice sheet is currently under development (Madsen et al., submitted).
+In the case of the coupled EC-Earth-PISM system, an upgraded system with a T255/L91 resolution for the atmospheric part and 5km resolution for the ice sheet is currently under development (Madsen et al., submitted).
 Such a system produces approximately 45GB per model year with 6-hourly output, but around 170GB per model year if enough fields are saved in order to be able to derive the necessary forcing fields for regional climate models.
 This model system along with several other climate and ice sheet models is part of the planned CMIP6 (Climate Model Intercomparison Project) as well as the ISMIP6 (Ice Sheet Model Intercomparison Project for CMIP6), (Eyring et al., 2015; Nowicki et al., 2016).
 This large intercomparison study provides valuable insights to the climate and ice sheet modelling communities and pushes the current standards for model capability.
-The existing ISMIP6 and proposed ISMIP7 do not yet take full advantage of the CCI data products that could be an important tool for model evaluation and initialization, and we suggest a more active effort to collaborate with the ISMIP6 steering group by e.g. inviting them to join the climate research group will be valuable when undertaking the effort.
-High-resolution datasets of SEC, IV, MFID, GLL, CFL and GMB can serve as valuable constraints, initial states and benchmarks for both coupled and stand-alone ice sheet models.
+The existing ISMIP6 and proposed ISMIP7 do not yet take full advantage of the CCI data products that could be an important tool for model evaluation and initialisation, and we suggest a more active effort to collaborate with the ISMIP6 steering group by e.g. inviting them to join the climate research group will be valuable when undertaking the effort.
+High-resolution datasets of SEC, IV, MFID, GLL, CFL and